William Cullen: Medical practice

-In the 18th century, there were three primary professions in medicine: physicians, surgeons, and apothecaries, although the barriers among them were starting to become blurred.
+In the 18th century, there were three primary professions in medicine: physicians, surgeons, and apothecaries (the former name for pharmacists), although the barriers among them were starting to become blurred.
 William Cullen practiced as all three.
 Because medical practitioners were not as established as they are now, patients generally took advice from a myriad of sources, including personal experience, books, and several consultations.
 Furthermore, because the diagnostic tools were not as advanced, patient history was the primary and most important information for the physicians to diagnose their patients.
 There were no strict government regulations in place for physicians, surgeons, and apothecaries.
 As a result, to become successful in the medical marketplace depended more on social skills than on medical expertise, similar to other forms of businesses.
 Cullen was one of the more successful physicians because of his shrewdness in handling difficult patients.
-Teaching at the University and seeing patients at the Edinburgh Infirmary as charity also helped Cullen become more famous.
+Teaching at the university and seeing patients at the Edinburgh Infirmary as charity also helped Cullen become more famous.

 Many of Cullen's consultations were done through written letters sent by patients from Scottish cities and towns.
 Cullen managed his consultations with great efficiency; he usually read the letters early in the morning and his secretary-amanuensis would record and mail back his responses.
 He then went around Edinburgh to visit patients.
 This form of epistolary consultations was often limited by the literacy and socioeconomic status of the patients.
 Patients who would write letters to Cullen were usually in the upper and middle class.
 Besides letters from patients, he also consulted physicians, often students he had taught.
 Based on how his letters were written, Cullen was most likely a "tactful and compassionate practitioner."
 Like many physicians in his time, Cullen would often prescribe therapeutics "to support the patient's endangered constitution and assist the body's natural healing tendencies."
 This is because medical practitioners at the time mostly believed that diseases and illnesses were unique to different patients depending on their constitutions.